 Too lush to be bulldozed by my own inexperienced hand, I went on the pursuit for a fearless lady to do the dirty work for me.

 And, alas, that was just what I found.

 She quickly ushered me in, smiling broadly with a few missing teeth here and there.
 What a sweet lady!
-Patiently, she listened to my long explanation of the particular situation and service I was after.
+Patiently, she listened to my long explanation of the situation at hand and service I was after.
 Once we’d exchanged several serious, “si”, “si” and “por favor’s”, I was on my way up the rickety stairs and into the room where the vagina waxing would take place.

-Little did I know (but should have guessed, I’m in Ecuador, after all), her vagina waxing workstation was code for the dining room of her very own home and was naturally, already in use.
+Little did I know (but should have guessed – I’m in Ecuador, after all), her vagina waxing workstation was code for the dining room of her very own home and was naturally, already in use.
 Her husband and two sons sat eating lunch at the table right beside the bed I was about to claim — probably bantering about the vagina of the last client that just came in.